gmittal/cs170/README.md

 ## Generating solutions (in the cloud)
 Sometimes our solver takes a long time to run.
 Here's a way to speed things up by distributing the work across multiple machines.
 We used Google Compute Engine, but any set of computers with a public IP addresses should work.

-Create an `ips.txt` in the root of the repository, for example:
+Create an `ips.txt` in the root of the repository.
+For example, the following file will tell `driver.py` to spin up a distributed job across 12 machines:
 ```
 35.236.119.37
 34.125.109.175